PowerShell: How to Get File Size?

 PowerShell is a powerful command-line tool that allows you to automate many tasks, including working with files and directories.
+When working with files in PowerShell, you’ll often need to check or retrieve the size of a file or folder.
+Knowing how to get file sizes allows you to filter, compare, report on, and process files by their disk space usage.
 By using a combination of built-in PowerShell cmdlets and a little bit of scripting, you can easily get the file size of any file or multiple files in a directory.
 With the help of this guide, you’ll be able to retrieve the size of files quickly and easily, without having to manually check each file.
+You’ll learn how to get sizes in bytes, megabytes, gigabytes, and human-readable formats.

 To get the size of a file in PowerShell, you can use the Get-Item cmdlet and pass it the path of the file you want to get the size of.
 The cmdlet will return an object that contains various properties of the file, including its size.